 South Africans use billions of single use plastic bags every year.
 Plastic bags are just so convenient!
 But here is the CON.
 Currently most of the plastic shopping bags (PSBs) paid for by customers in food retail outlets in South Africa are not recyclable – even though many have Recycle Me logos.
 Checkers is the exception with 100% recyclable bags made by Tuffy.

 Most other retailers and certainly Woolworths, PnP, Spar and the MassMart Group are selling customers PSBs with a chalk `filler’ that makes the bags cheaper to produce but compromises their recyclability.
 While the retailers claim they only found out about the non -recyclability of their bags at the beginning of 2017 they don’t appear to be pushing too hard to shift to 100% polyethylene bags.
 The Retailers Forum and an industry technical working group have debated how to address the non-recyclability of the shopping bags.
 Discussions have focussed on identifying the maximum amount of filler (8 – 9 %) to be added without making the bags non- recyclable and pressurizing recyclers to accept PSBs for recycling.
-In the meanwhile billions of PSBs are mostly used once and then dumped.
+Click here for the Technical working group recommendations.
+07112017 Press release Working Group Recommendations on the Recyclability of Plastics Products In the meanwhile billions of PSBs are mostly used once and then dumped.
 As an interim solution, to avoid being accused of making false claims, some retailers are considering removing the recycling branding.
 CONvenient!!

 Why is it so hard for the retailers to do the right thing and simply place orders for 100% PE-HD bags made from increasing amounts of recycled PE as it becomes available?
 Apparently without the filler the bags could cost between 4 and 10 cents more per bag.
 This is a small price to pay to keep PSBs out of the environment.
 It is a cost that can be transferred to customers who don’t re-use PSBs or alternatives.
 The economic downturn which squeezing retailers to be more careful about decisions that impact their short term finances is no excuse!
 What about decisions that continue a legacy of impacting the environment and our own health?